nolimitcarter/dotfiles/README.md

 ## Info

 Alacritty terminal used with Bash, Tmux, Vim, Mutt, Lynx, etc. and the many different additions added to each configuration file.
-A lot of people will call Vim an old-timer text editor and I completetly disagree; If you know how to use the editor and are quick on a keyboard, it actually has a termendous effect on productivity when added together with bash and tmux and the possibilities are almost endless.
-Bash and Vim have many different features including autocomplete for text, go to file which is one of my remaps, and nerdtree which allows you to look at all directories at once and swtich between them quickly.
+Bash, Tmux, and Alacritty combined make the possibilities limitless with productivity and speed.
+The Bash and Vim configs above have many different features including autocomplete for text, go to file which is one of my remaps, and nerdtree which allows you to look at all directories at once and swtich between them quickly.

+There are separate folders for different OSs and they contain specific config files for those specific operating systems.

 ## Distro